 For the six months ended June 30, 2020, the Company recognized amortization expense related to debt discounts attributable to other notes of $353,790.

 We have signed various Merchant Agreements which are secured by second position rights to all customer receipts until the loan has been repaid in full and subject to interest rates of 6% - 76%.
 As illustrated in the following table, under the terms of these agreements, we received the disclosed Purchase Price and agreed to repay the disclosed Purchase Amount, which is collected by the Merchant lenders at the disclosed Daily Payment Rate.
 The following table shows our Merchant Agreements as of June 30, 2020:

 The following table shows our Merchant Agreements as of December 31, 2019:

 We have accounted for the Merchant Agreements as loans under ASC 860 because while we provided rights to current and future receipts, we still had control over the receipts.
 The difference between the Purchase Amount and the Purchase Price is imputed interest that is recorded as interest expense when paid each day.

-On November 15, 2019 the Company and its Merchant lenders agreed to a temporary reduction in the Daily Payment Rate from $10,745 to $2,500.
-On January 31, 2020 and then subsequently on March 2, 2020 the Company and its Merchant lenders agreed to extend the term of the reduction of its Daily Payment Rate to March 2, 2020 and April 6, 2020, respectively.
-The Company issued 307,500 warrants (valued at $609,143) to lenders as compensation for these agreements.
+On November 15, 2019 the Company and its Merchant lenders agreed to a temporary reduction in the Daily Payment Rate.
+Subsequently, on January 31, 2020, March 2, 2020 and April 6, 2020 the Company and its Merchant lenders agreed to extend the term of the reduction of its Daily Payment Rate, ultimately to April 30, 2020.
+The Company issued 495,000 warrants to lenders (valued at $969,745) as compensation for these agreements.
 The warrants have a three year life and a $3.50 exercise Price.
-During the three months ended March 31, 2020, $132,314 of interest was capitalized into principal (and recorded as interest expense).
-(See Note 7 - Subsequent Events)
+During the six months ended June 30, 2020, $152,552 of interest was capitalized into principal (and recorded as interest expense).

 Related Party Notes